Annunciata Astoria Cocchetti: Life

 In 1821 Erminia Panzerini (d.
 2 May 1842) opened in Brescia a school for girls and entrusted it to the direction of Cocchetti in 1831; it was in 1831 she accepted a teaching position from Panzerini at this school with the encouragement of her spiritual director.
 She realized in this place that her true purpose in life was to the education of the poor.
-At this point Passi wanted the two women to join his own order and aggregate the school to it but this was hindered due to Panzerini's 1842 death.
-She travelled to Venice in 1842 to establish her order - all the more since Passi was there - and returned in October with two prospective religious; the three made their solemn profession into Cocchetti's new order in 1843.
-From this school she formed her own religious congregation - the Suore di Santa Dorotea di Cemmo - and established it on 9 October 1842 after being vested on the previous 3 October.
+At this point Passi wanted the two women to join the congregation founded by him and aggregate the school to it, but this was hindered due to Panzerini's 1842 death.
+She travelled to Venice in 1842 to establish a congregation - all the more since Passi was there - and returned in October with two aspirants; the three made their solemn profession into Cocchetti's new congregation in 1843.
+From this school she formed a new religious congregation - the Suore di Santa Dorotea di Cemmo - and established it on 9 October 1842 after being vested on the previous 3 October.
 The institute later received the diocesan approval - on 5 February 1855 - of the Bishop of Brescia Giacomo Maria Corna Pellegrini.
-Her order promoted the Spiritual Exercises as an appropriate focus for retreats.
+The congregation promoted the Spiritual Exercises of Ignatius of Loyola as an appropriate focus for retreats.

 On the morning of 18 March 1882 she went to Mass but felt ill after receiving the Eucharist.
 She was diagnosed with a fever as well as disease ravaging her.
 She received the Last Rites and the Viaticum not long after this.
 Cocchetti died on 23 March 1882 and her remains were relocated on 22 January 1951.
-The order received the papal decree of praise of Pope Pius XI on 20 March 1934 and received the formal papal approval - on 10 May 1941 - of Pope Pius XII.
-Her congregation now works in numerous nations such as Argentina and Uganda.
-As of 2005 there were 336 religious in a total of 59 houses.
+The congregation received the papal decree of praise of Pope Pius XI on 20 March 1934 and received the formal papal approval of Pope Pius XII on 10 May 1941.
+The congregation now works in numerous nations such as Argentina and Uganda.
+As of 2005 there were 336 religious sisters in a total of 59 houses.

 Beatification

-The miracle needed for her beatification involved the cure of Bortolina Milesi - aged thirteen - who had severe bowel complications that could have proven fatal had it not been for the intercession of Cocchetti.
+A miracle involved the cure of Bortolina Milesi - aged thirteen - who had severe bowel complications that could have proven fatal had it not been for the intercession of Cocchetti.
 The process for investigating the miracle took place in 1952 and concluded in 1953.